-It differs from Memorial Day which goes back to the American Civil War and the original observance of Decoration Day, wherein people honored those who died in service to their country.
+It differs from Memorial Day, whose history goes back to the American Civil War, and the original observance of Decoration Day, wherein people honored those who died in service to their country.
 You can read about it here.

-I love to hear veterans stories.
-I have a buddy who was an Air Force pilot who tells me exciting stories.
-I’ve received hundreds of emails from people all over the world after my father’s story was featured on the original HBO Band of Brothers website.
+I love to hear veterans’ stories.
+I have a buddy who was an Air Force pilot who told me exciting stories.
+I’ve received hundreds of emails from people worldwide after my father’s story was featured on the original HBO Band of Brothers website.

 Do this on Veterans Day: find a veteran.
 If you see one at lunch, pay for their meal.
-Ask him or her to tell you one story about their service.
+Ask them to tell you one story about their service.
 It will honor them.
-And it will keep the memory alive another generation.
+And it will keep the memory alive for another generation.

 Never was so much owed by so many to so few. –Winston Churchill